 Rowe has published three books: New Wave Shakespeare on Screen with Thomas Cartelli (Polity Press, 2007), Reading the Early Modern Passions: Essays in the Cultural History of Emotion as co-editor (Penn Press, 2004) and Dead Hands: Fictions of Agency, Renaissance to Modern (Stanford, 2000).
 She also has editing credits in the Cambridge Guide to the Worlds of Shakespeare and introduced G.B.
 Evans' The Tragedy of Macbeth.

-Rowe serves on Harvard's Board of Overseers' Visiting Committee of the Library, and the Executive Committee of the American Council of Learned Societies.
-She has served as a trustee for the Shakespeare Association of America and has held memberships and other service positions in the Modern Language Association, International Shakespeare Association and Society for Cinema and Media Studies.
+Rowe serves as vice-president of the Shakespeare Association of America and will serve as the organization's president in 2019–20.
+She serves on Harvard's Board of Overseers' Visiting Committee of the Library and the Executive Committee of the American Council of Learned Societies.
+She has held memberships and other service positions in the Modern Language Association, International Shakespeare Association and Society for Cinema and Media Studies.

 Rowe has spent more than a decade coaching Ultimate Frisbee and has led multiple teams to state championships in Pennsylvania.
 She was a World Ultimate Club Finalist and a Women's Nationals Finalist.
 She also co-founded the nonprofit Boston Ultimate Disc Alliance and the Carleton College women's Ultimate team.